Skip to main content

 1Other: Indian Ocean Territories Health Service

 mandatory re-assessment is required when the outcome of the initial assessment shows a large number of actions in the NSQHS Standards require improvements.
-Health service organisations must implement improvements to comply with the NSQHS Standards to be awarded accreditation.
+Health services must implement improvements to comply with the NSQHS Standards to be awarded accreditation.
 There is a further assessment to ensure the changes are embedded in the organisation’s daily practice.

 Assessment data by standard